 Now, I’m not saying that everyone with Autism or communication difficulties should be taught Sign Language.
 Not everyone would benefit from learning Sign Language.
 But, for some people, it may be very beneficial.
 It would have to be a personal decision.
 I personally found it helpful for our family.

 Most children, whether neuro typical or not, have to be reminded to say please and thank you.
 I find it much easier and respectful of my childs’ feelings to prompt them without making them feel embarrassed.
 When we are out in public and the children forget their manners, I non-chalantly turn my back on the person they are speaking to and sign and mouth the word please or thank you.
 It becomes less embarrassing for them.
 I am not verbally reminding them to “mind their manners.”
 They get a visual cue without the other person knowing that my child had to be reminded to be respectful.
 This has also helped my children to read lips.
 Children, and adults, with Asperger’s syndrome have a difficult (if not impossible) time looking someone in the eyes.
 My son, Austin, is the same way.
 However, when I sign something to him he focuses his attention on my hands and doesn’t have to look me in the eye.
-It’s very difficult for me to look people in the eyes too.
-So, when I come across someone who doesn’t sign, I look at their mouth so I can read their lips.

 If you decide to teach your child Sign Language it’s much easier to start them off with signs that express their basic needs such as drink, the need to eat, and having to use the bathroom.
 You know your child best and what signs would be best for them to learn.
 You don’t have to teach them the whole English language in Sign.
 But, a few basic signs to help them communicate better is helpful.
 Depending on your child, it may take a few minutes or a few months to learn their first sign.
 I taught my children when they were just learning how to speak.
 If you have a child that is older, it may take longer for them to learn Sign Language.
 It may take you some time to learn it yourself.
 But, it’s a learning experience that you can do together.
 If you are interested in free lessons for basic signs you can visit the American Sign Language University.
 Dr. Bill Vicars is the president and owner of the Lifeprint Institute, a consultation business focusing on technology-enhanced delivery of ASL Instruction.
 He is an associate-professor of American Sign Language and Deaf Studies at a university in Sacramento, California.
 You can view his biography HERE.